JaqiKal/tic-tac-toe/TESTING.md

 ### Bug-02

-When analysing index page with Lighthouse, the performance score have ben wavering between 77 and 93, further check showed that it was the Cumulative Layout Shift that was identified.
+When analysing index page with Lighthouse, the performance score have been wavering between 77 and 93, further check showed that it was the Cumulative Layout Shift that was identified.
 The warning was 'Avoid large layout shifts' indicating that saving could be made when page is loading.
 The tool addressed the buttons in the Gameboard grid and the Feedback button as the problem areas.

 #### Solution-Bug-02